vastutsav/command-line-quick-reference/README.md

 # 7. Quoting
 - Quoting is used to remove special meanings from characters or words
-- escape character - \ is used to preserve the literal value of the following character
-- single quotes - when the single quotes are used, every character within the quotes is preerved and is not evaluated
+- single quotes - when the single quotes are used, every character within the quotes is preserved and is not evaluated
 - double quotes - when the double qoutes are used, the dollar sign, back quotes and blackslashes are evaluated and interpreted.
+- escape character - \ is used to preserve the literal value of the following character.

 Examples:
 examples          | command            | result